surajmitsel/surajmitsel/Kubernetes/kube_interviewQA.md

 Containers can communicate with pods in other namespaces by specifying the fully qualified domain name (FQDN) of the target pod.

 - `Headless Services:`
-Kubernetes also supports headless Services, which do not have a cluster IP and do not perform load balancing.
-Headless Services return the IP addresses of individual pods matching the Service selector, allowing direct communication with specific pods.
+Headless services in Kubernetes are a special type of service that do not allocate a cluster IP.
+Instead of load balancing traffic through a single IP address, a headless service allows clients to directly access individual pod endpoints.
+A headless service is defined by setting the clusterIP to "None" in the service specification.
+Since there is no cluster IP, DNS queries for the service return the individual IPs of the pods backing the service instead of a single IP.
+This mechanism allows clients to connect directly to a specific pod, which is especially useful in cases like stateful applications or when using StatefulSets.

 - `NodePort Services:`
 NodePort Services expose a specific port on each node in the cluster, redirecting traffic to a Service on a specific port of the target pod.